The nature of $\chi_{c1}\left(3872\right)$ and $T_{cc}^+\left(3875\right)$

 The first scale separation exploited by BOEFT is the scale separation between the mass $m_Q$ of the heavy quarks and the energy scale of the LDF, gluons or light quarks part of the binding, which is of the order of the nonperturbative hadronic scale $\Lambda_{\rm QCD}$: $m_Q \gg \Lambda_{\rm QCD}$.
 QCD static energies for all LDF excitations in the presence of two quarks separated by a distance $r$ are classified in terms of the {\it BO quantum numbers}.
 Given ${\bm K}$, the total LDF angular momentum, we define $\Lambda =|\hat{r}\cdot {\bm K}|$ ($\Lambda = 0, 1, 2, \dots$ are denoted by $\Sigma, \Pi, \Delta, \dots$).
 The BO quantum numbers $\Lambda^{\sigma}_{\eta}$ identify the cylindrical $D_{\infty h}$ representations, where $\eta=g, u$ is the $[C]P$ eigenvalue $\pm 1$ (for $QQ$ only parity is defined), and $\sigma=\pm1$ (only for $\Sigma)$ is the eigenvalue of reflection through a plane containing the two sources.
 Excited states are indicated as $\Lambda_\eta^{\sigma\prime}$, $\Lambda_\eta^{\sigma\prime\prime}$, \ldots.
 We may associate to the LDF also the label $\kappa\equiv\{k^{P[C]},f\}$, where $k\left(k+1\right)$ is the eigenvalue of ${\bm K}^2$ and $f$ is the flavor.
 As $r\rightarrow 0$, the cylindrical symmetry reduces to a spherical symmetry labeled by $\kappa$, and some BO static energies become degenerate.
 The QCD static energies are written in terms of gauge invariant generalized Wilson loops characterized by the BO quantum numbers~\cite{Berwein:2024ztx}.
 Some of these Wilson loops have been computed in lattice QCD~\cite{Juge:1999ie,Juge:2002br,Bali:2000vr,Bali:2003jq,Capitani:2018rox,Schlosser:2021wnr, Bicudo:2021tsc, Sharifian:2023idc, Hollwieser:2023bud, Brown:2012tm, Bicudo:2015kna, Prelovsek:2019ywc,Sadl:2021bme,Mueller:2023wzd}.

-The next scale separation is the one between the energy of the LDF and the energy separations of the heavy quarks: $ \Lambda_{\rm QCD} \gg E$.
+The next scale separation is the one between the energy of the LDF and the binding energy of the heavy quarks: $ \Lambda_{\rm QCD} \gg E$.
 This scale separation allows to define the BOEFT and obtain coupled Schr\"odinger equations to describe the exotics.
 The potentials appearing in these equations are the static energies introduced above.
 The potentials mix.
 The mixing may occur either because the potentials become degenerate as $r\rightarrow 0$ or because they carry the same BO quantum numbers and get close (degenerate) at some finite distance~\cite{Berwein:2024ztx}.

-We present here for the first time predictions for $\chi_{c1}(3872)$ and $T_{cc}^+(3875)$ that follow from the Schr\"odinger coupled equations predicted by BOEFT.
+We present first-time predictions for the $\chi_{c1}(3872)$ obtained from Schrödinger coupled equations derived from the BOEFT, and results for the $T_{cc}^+(3875)$ obtained from a single-channel equation, whose $T_{bb}$ analog has been studied previously in \cite{Brown:2012tm, Bicudo:2012qt,Bicudo:2015kna,Bicudo:2015vta, Bicudo:2016ooe}.
 Moreover, in \cite{Berwein:2024ztx}, we have shown that BOEFT constrains the potentials at short and large distances.
 At short distances $r$, we rely on the multipole expansion and express the potentials as a power series in $r$.
 The constant term in the series is the adjoint meson mass in the case of $\chi_{c1}(3872)$ and the triplet meson mass in the case of $T_{cc}^+(3875)$; it depends only on $\kappa$.
 At large distances, due to BO quantum numbers conservation, the potentials evolve into the $M\bar{M}$ static energies.
 The adjoint or triplet meson masses are the key parameters for the existence of states close to the heavy-light meson thresholds \cite{Braaten:2024tbm}.